bhall2001/moduops-www/frontend/docs/overview.md

 ModuOps is Stateless.
 That means that the system does not store any information about the past, present or future state of the layout.
 Another advantage in a layout where "Free-running" occurs between formal operations sessions.
 ModuOps does not need the layout to be setup in any particular manner prior to an operating session beginning.

 ModuOps does not have the ability to schedule a "Pick Up".
 This is the direct result of the software being Stateless.
-Future stateful scheduling engines are planned and will include this feature.
+Future stateful scheduling engines are planned and will be included this feature.

 ModuOps currently offers 2 scheduling engines, the original MRBT random car type engine (each request has a 1/n chance of selection) and a weighted selection engine.